 April 24, 2009 ..

-During my 12 hours of labor, it was impossible not to replay moments of my life, and blame myself for anything I could have done differently to change this outcome.
+During my 12 hours of labor, it was impossible not to replay moments of my life.
+I blamed myself for anything I could have done differently to change this outcome.
 I could have gone to the hospital when I first had those stomach pains.
 Maybe I should have not been so active when pregnant.
 Maybe I carried Izzi too much.
 The self-blame game and “could’ve, would’ve, should’ve” thoughts poured in; as if I wasn’t going through enough of a punishment already.
-Trying to figure out why God would do this to me was another big though.
-As much as I wanted to pray and find comfort in God, I was mad at Him.
-How do you turn to your father for comfort, when you feel like he is punishing you? (not easy and a question I will blog about separately down the line)

 A few hours after the intense contractions began and my epidural kicked in, they let me know it was time to push.
 That moment was the most emotionally conflicting of my life.
 That excitement you get when it’s time to push your living baby after hours of labor still wanted to exist.
 However, I couldn’t help but think about how this was the beginning of the end.
 As soon as my baby was out, we were closer to it all being over.
 Not just the labor, but his presence in my life.
 He would no longer be inside me, or near me.
 I was broken.
 But I had to muster up the strength to push.
 So I did.